rnubel/conquest/README.md

 So, both player's battle scores are `10 + rand(5)`.
 Each player has an equal chance of winning, but Player 1 ends up with 13 versus Player 2's 12.

 Player 2 loses 2 units.
 The remaining 2 units retreat to tile Z.

+## Implementation

+The game server will run as a web server, controlled by a script which ends turns, executes actions, and starts a new turn on a periodic cycle.

+Players will be automated bots that poll the server periodically.
+The response will always be the status as of a particular turn; the bots should record that turn ID and only send new actions if it's a new turn.
+To send actions, players can send POST requests with lists of actions to the server.

+A turn will remain open for a fixed time, perhaps 5 seconds.
+At the end of that period, the server ends the turn and no more actions are recorded.
+Then, it executes each action in some order (possibly from least powerful player to most, or the oppositve).
+If an action has become outdated (say the units in question were destroyed), the action is ignored.